Shaunlipy/ab-test/README.md

 For each metric:

 Number of cookies: I chose it as invariant metric because when users browse the webpage, he/she already has one unique browser id.
 Thus it is independent and it will be consistent in this experiment.
-In the meanwhile, an invariant metric cannot both be an evaluation metric since it is dependent on the experiment.
+In the meanwhile, an invariant metric cannot both be an evaluation metric because: Invariant metric is the one that won't be affected by the experiment.
+However, evaluation metric is the one dependent on the experiment design.

 Number of user-ids: user-ids are people who enrolled the course.
 Thus it will be affected by the experiment between the experiment and control groups.
 It is not chosen as evaluation metric because it is a count, instead of a percentage which can be further normalized or standardized.